kionsoftware/kion-cli/README.md

 KION_USERNAME   Username used for authenticating with Kion.

-KION_PASSWORD   Passwrod used for authenticating with Kion.
+KION_PASSWORD   Password used for authenticating with Kion.

 KION_IDMS_ID    IDMS ID with which to authenticate if using username and
                 password.
 If only one IDMS is configured that uses username and